semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 Let's imagine the following situation: You've got the automated index creation enabled, and you're quietly working on your application.
 Let's say that you store data in an index called *book*.
 As a reminder, indices names should be written in the singular form.
 Now, let's assume that you've made a typo in your application, writing *book* as *boook* (with three *"o"* letter).
 When you are running the application, you have no error.
-That is because **automated index creation is enabled: If Elasticsearch is not aware of the index you are trying to insert data into, it will create it !**.
+That is because **automated index creation is enabled: If Elasticsearch is not aware of the index you are trying to insert data into, it will create it!**.
 And now, your application stores data on two different indices, causing a phase shift in your data.
-You may spend hours before you find this mistake of yours, because Elasticsearch will not send your application any error !
+You may spend hours before you find this mistake of yours, because Elasticsearch will not send your application any error!

 The good practice hidden behind this situation is to disable automated index creation if you don't need it.